yizhang7210/hotpot/README.md

     - ServiceIdentityProvider (exactly 1): to provide all the service identifiers
     - ServiceMetaDataProvider (1 or more): to provide service metadata given a service identifier
     ```
+    **Note**: Services' metadata may come from multiple sources.
+In Hotpot, each `ServiceMetaDataProvider` therefore
+    needs to set a `precedence`.
+When constructing a service from the metadata provided by the multiple providers, the
+    ones with higher precedence (larger number) will override the ones with lower precedence, if they both provide the
+    same metadata field on the same service.

 1. To enable service metrics, set `hotpot.metrics.enabled` to true, and create beans that implement the following
 interfaces:
     ```yaml